 An integrative Neuro Art journey through change and reconstruction

-Sometimes this follows a visible change.
-Sometimes it appears quietly, as a sense that something old is ending while something new is beginning to emerge.
+Sometimes the change is visible.
+Sometimes it arrives quietly, as a sense that something is ending while something new is beginning to form.

-Through guided drawing, linework, color, symbolic imagery, and optional layered elements, we explore change, integration, and future direction through visual process.
+Through guided drawing, linework, color, symbolic imagery, and optional layered elements, we explore change, integration, and emerging direction through a structured visual process.

-Across three connected sessions, participants gradually build an evolving artwork:
+Across three connected sessions, you gradually build an evolving artwork:

 from reconnecting with the inner core,